Office of Emergency Management and Volunteer Services is charged with implementing the four phases of Emergency Management, which are:

 What would you do if disaster knocked at your door?
 Don't know?
 Find out how to be prepared, save lives, and work effectively with emergency responders.

-Note: Students must attend all three days of training to receive a Certificate of Completion.
+- Students must attend all three days (20 total hours) to receive a Certificate of Completion

 Here are some useful resources for CERT members: